biermeester/Pylinter/README.rst

 **2014-03-03**

 Added support for Pylint plugins.
-You can add a list of plugin module names into your configuration suing the `plugins` setting.
+You can add a list of plugin module names into your configuration using the `plugins` setting.

 **2013-11-15**